ObsidianToAnki/Obsidian_to_Anki/README.md

  * **[Auto-deleting notes](#deleting-notes) from the file**.
  * **[File tag formatting](#file-tag-formatting)**.
  * [Defaults](#default).
-3. You should be good to go simply running the script in `-r` mode.
+3. You should be good to go simply running the script with the 'Regex' option checked.

-The sections below describe the default syntax of the script (when not in regex mode).
+The sections below describe the default syntax of the script (with the 'Regex' option not checked).

 ## Config